Our Staff

 Alejandro Serrano

 General Assignment ReporterAlejandro Serrano is a general assignment reporter for The Texas Tribune.
-Before joining the Tribune, he reported on a variety of topics for the Houston Chronicle, most recently education and the Houston Independent School District.
-The Long Island native received his bachelor's degree in journalism from Northeastern University.
+Before joining the Tribune in the fall of 2022, he reported on a variety of topics for the Houston Chronicle, including education and the Houston Independent School District.
+The Long Island, New York native received his bachelor's degree in journalism from Northeastern University.
+He is based in Houston and speaks fluent Spanish.
 Read Articles by Alejandro Serrano

 -